VkumarStack/CS111-Notes/Introduction.md

 - Higher level programs make use of all the aforementioned hardware aspects of the computer, but they are assisted via the *operating system*
     - Operating systems help perform complex operations that *interact* - with the hardware, with various bits of software, etc.
     - Operating systems hide *complexity*, acting as an abstraction that makes sure nothing gets in the way of anything else in the background
-        - Most modern devices can many, many processes running at the same time to get everything properly functioning, and the operating system ensures that such processes do not get in the way of each other
+        - Most modern devices have many, many processes running at the same time to get everything properly functioning, and the operating system ensures that such processes do not get in the way of each other
 - An operating system is a system software intended to provide support for higher level applications; they build up from the basic, lower level operations with hardware (i.e. assembly) and provide a higher-level interface for user processes and software applications
     - Operating systems sit between the hardware and everything else - thus, it ensures that the hardware works for all softwares while hiding the nasty details from higher-level users and software
 - Virtually every device uses an operating system of some sort, and users use their features whenever they interact with the device